 - On new installations, hand rotate the system at least one full revolution of the belt in order to seat and normalize the components.

-- When tensioning an array of V-belts, use a single belt toward the center.
+- When tensioning different V-belts, use a single belt toward the center.
 Banded belts are to be treated as a single unit with the belt mass constant calculated as a multiple of the single belt value.

 - Take three successive readings for consistency purposes.
 If the readings vary by more than 10%, reassess your measurement technique.

 - The meter will not give a measurement reading for a belt under extremely low tension.
 If the meter is not responding, simply increase the drive tensioning until the meter responds.